spaforms365/spaforms365.github.io/_docs/index.md

 ## What is SPA-FORMS-365, exactly ?

-SPA-FORMS-365 is SharePoint Add-in.
-It converts out-of-box Forms on SharePoint list into Single Page Application (SPA) executed on client side, in a web browser.
-SPA is a key enabling environment to design a full-fledged application, containing custom workflows, various visual forms and data-storade device on top of a list item.
+SPA Forms 365 is a SharePoint Add-in.
+Being activated on SharePoint list, the SPA Forms Add-in converts out-of-box list forms into Single Page Application (SPA) project executed on client side: in a web browser.
+SPA is enabling environment to design full-fledged application on top of SharePoint list form, containing custom workflows, various visual forms and utilizing out-of-box list item as data-storage device.

 ## How to use SPA Forms ?

+For SharePoint user in visitor or contributor role, SPA Forms project natively replaces out-of-box list form with alternative page, delivering better visual appearance and enhanced built-in capabilities.

-With SPA-FORMS-365 you can construct the form for SharePoint list in a web browser, similar to user experience provided by SharePoint out-of-box.
-SPA-FORMS-365 transparently generates source code for SPA Form project on your behalf.
-Then automatically scaffolded and provisioned SPA Form project can be directly published to use with SharePoint list on production.
+User in designer role can develop SPA form for SharePoint list in a web browser, similar to user experience provided by SharePoint out-of-box.
+On design time, SPA Forms 365 transparently generates source code for SPA Form project on your behalf.
+Further that automatically scaffolded and provisioned SPA Form project can be directly published to use with SharePoint list on production.

 <div class="note info">
-  <h5>When to consider SPA Forms</h5>
+  <h5>When to consider SPA Forms 365</h5>
   <ul>
     <li>Need better looking or custom form.</li>
     <li>Want design it as easy, as with out-ot-box SharePoint UI.</li>